Current Sibley County Vaccination Clinic Opportunities

 - Identification may be required to confirm your affiliation to the priority group.
 Those aged 65 and over must be 65 on the day of their first appointment.

-- We ask that you remain on-site for 15 minutes after a vaccination so we can watch for any potential side affects and ensure your safety.
+- We ask that you remain on-site for 15 minutes after a vaccination so we can watch for any potential side effects and ensure your safety.

 - A link will be provided for you to register for your second dose 28 days later.